Eccentricity distribution of extreme mass ratio inspirals: Comparison with previous works

 \section{Comparison with previous works}

 In this section we compare our findings about the eccentricity distribution with the few results quoted in the literature.

-The first estimate of EMRI eccentricity can be found in \citet{2005ApJ...629..362H}, who reported the eccentricity distribution for the case of $M_\bullet = 3 \times 10^6 \, \mathrm{M_\odot}$ at semi-major axis $a_\mathrm{HA} = 3.24\times10^{-6} \, \mathrm{pc}$ (about $22.6 \, R_\mathrm{g}$), so that the Keplerian period is $10^4 \, \mathrm{s}$, a threshold they used to estimate the entry in the LISA band.
+The first estimate of EMRI eccentricity can be found in \citet{2005ApJ...629..362H}, who reported the eccentricity distribution for the case of $M_\bullet = 3 \times 10^6 \, \mathrm{M_\odot}$ at semi-major axis $a_\mathrm{HA} = 3.25\times10^{-6} \, \mathrm{pc}$ (about $22.6 \, R_\mathrm{g}$), so that the Keplerian period is $10^4 \, \mathrm{s}$, a threshold they used to estimate the entry in the LISA band.
 They performed Monte Carlo simulations, accounting for the effect of two-body relaxation and GWs emission on the energy and angular momentum of the orbits.
-The distribution they found is reported in Fig.\ \ref{fig:HA05}.
+Given a semi-major axis $a$, the maximum eccentricity a binary might have without plunging is \citep{2005ApJ...629..362H}

+which follows from Eq.\ \eqref{eq:sep} and $p=a(1-e^2)$.
+Consistently, their distribution (reported in Fig.\ \ref{fig:HA05}) shows a maximum eccentricity around $e_\mathrm{max}(a_\mathrm{HA}) = 0.81$.
 Despite not having performed simulations for $M_\bullet = 3 \times 10^6 \, \mathrm{M_\odot}$, we reproduce with large agreement their results, using our data and weights for the $M_\bullet = 4 \times 10^6 \, \mathrm{M_\odot}$ case and evolving until the same semi-major axis\footnote{The eccentricity values are obtained by interpolating linearly between the two time-steps of the integration to plunge enclosing the condition $a(t)= a_\mathrm{HA}$.} $a_\mathrm{HA}$.
 Our main results extend their work to the plunge, and for a larger range of MBH masses, crucially including the contribution of wide and cliffhanger EMRIs.

+\citet{2021MNRAS.501.5012R} present eccentricity distributions for $M_\bullet = 4 \times 10^6 \, \mathrm{M_\odot}$, following an approach similar to that of \citet{2005ApJ...629..362H} and finding similar results.
+However, they terminate their simulations when the orbital period reaches $10^3 \, \mathrm{s}$, which corresponds to a final semi-major axis of $a_\mathrm{RP} = 7.71\times10^{-7} \, \mathrm{pc}$ (approximately $4.03 \, R_\mathrm{g}$).
+Since this radius lies within the Schwarschild separatrix for all values of $e$, we cannot perform a direct comparison of the eccentricity distribution.

 Distributions of $e_\mathrm{pl}$ spanning a range of MBH masses have been recently presented by \citet{2024ApJ...977....7R}.
 They first derive a steady-state stellar distribution surrounding the MBH by analytical means, assuming a population of stars of mass $m_\star = 1 \, \mathrm{M_\odot}$, and one of stellar-mass BHs of mass $m_\bullet = 10 \, \mathrm{M_\odot}$.
 In their work, stars and BHs are on profiles with inner slopes $1.5$ and $1.75$ respectively in the region of EMRI formation.
 In our simulations, the initial inner slope for both is $1.5$, but at the final stage the two components do not fit a power law profile.
 Nonetheless, at the mpc scale they are locally described by inner slope $1.3$ for stars and $1.7$ for BHs \citep{2022MNRAS.514.3270B}.